-All students are required to register and to pay the fees for the first half of the year on September 22 or 23, 1936, and for the second half year on or before January 31, 1937.
+All students are required to register and to pay the fees for the first half of the year on September 21 or 22, 1937, and for the second half year on or before January 31, 1938.

-Any student who has failed to pay tuition and other fees ten days after they are due will be excluded from classes, except when under unusual circumstances an extension of time is allowed by the dean.
-This rule will be applied when such an extension of time has elapsed.
+Any student who has failed to pay tuition and other fees ten days after they are due will be excluded from classes.